 - 8. Benefits of Honey for better sleep:

 - 9. Benefits of Honey for sinus problems:

 The 10 Health Benefits of Honey are as follows:

 1. Benefits of Honey in Wound Management:

 Important research has been carried out to study the benefits of honey in the treatment of wounds.
+Turmeric tea can also be used to cure cuts and wounds.
 And some of these benefits are listed below:

 - Honey contains the antimicrobial compound